fearlessroad/NAMD_to_CHARMM-GUI/README.md

 ```
 PSF EXT CMAP XPLOR
 ```
+Thanks to the CHARMM-GUI help team, and specifically Jumin Lee and Nathan Kern for instructions here.
+(Adding the "XPLOR" keyword suddenly made this work???
+Whaaat???
+Why are there so many secrets?)

 ## Upload Files to CHARMM-GUI FF Converter
 - Your files should now be readable by the FF Converter.
 If you get an error saying you're missing a residue, you'll need to upload the relevant topology files that contain info for that residue.
 - You can now run through the steps and generate input files for GROMACS, AMBER, etc.